Introduction to Geography

 This broad focus makes geography a challenging and exciting discipline.
 Geography intersects with many other disciplines across the natural and social sciences, engineering, and the humanities.
 For example, biogeography intersects with biology; political geography intersects with political science.

 One hallmark of geography is place-based inquiry.
 Geographers recognize that natural and social conditions are often unique to a specific region.
 In order to better understand a place's unique or unusual characteristics, geographers often perform field research, meaning that they go to a place and observe the natural and social conditions in that place.
-The place need not be remote or exotic.
+The place need not be remote.
 You can conduct field research simply by observing the place that you live in.

 Geography today is a vibrant academic and professional discipline.